-In many states you need to be at least 18 years old to write a valid will, but you can write a will as young as 14 in some states.
-States may also allow emancipated minors to write a will.
+In many states you need to be at least 18 years old to write a valid will, but you can write a will as young as 14 in some states or if you're an emancipated minor.
 Regardless of your age, you may be able to make a will in some states if you’re married or a member of the armed forces.

 You also need to be of "sound mind" when you sign your will, though each state may use a slightly different term or definition for what constitutes being of sound mind.
-The general idea is that you must be creating the will of your own volition and you must be mentally able to understand what you're doing by signing the will.
+The general idea is that you must be creating the will of your own volition — and not under pressure from potential beneficiaries — and you must be mentally able to understand what you're doing by signing the will.
 You may also see this referred to as testamentary capacity.
 For individuals who are mentally incapacitated, there are likely limits on when they can create a will or who can legally create a will for them.

 Commonly, your witnesses should be “disinterested” parties, meaning they aren’t your beneficiaries and won’t receive material gain by having you create this will.
-It may be possible for a beneficiary to serve as a witness, but in many states they may have to forfeit some or all of their inheritance if there aren’t any disinterested witnesses.
+Your can may still be valid if you have a beneficiary to serve as a witness, but in many states they may have to forfeit some or all of their inheritance if there aren’t any disinterested witnesses.

 It isn't necessary to notarize a will as long as you follow the rest of your state's laws to create a valid will.
-However, wills must be proved in court before their terms can be carried out.
-You can speed this process along by including a self-proving affidavit, which must be signed by two witnesses in the presence of a notary.
+However, wills must be proved in court during probate before their terms can be carried out.
+You can speed this process along by including a self-proving affidavit, which requires notarization; it must be signed by two witnesses in the presence of a notary.